Biden unveils plan allowing hundreds of thousands to gain US citizenship

 The Biden administration received pushback, however, over the requirement that eligible spouses had to have lived in the US for at least 10 years.

 “It is a decade.
-You have to be here at least a decade to take part of this announcement that the president is making,” Jean-Pierre, the press secretary, confirmed to reporters on Tuesday.
+You have to be here at least a decade to take part of this announcement that the president is making,” Jean-Pierre confirmed to reporters on Tuesday.

-When asked about the arbitrary cut-off, Jean-Pierre said that further reform required the cooperation of Congress.
+When asked about the 10-year cut-off, Jean-Pierre said that further reform required the cooperation of Congress.

 “The way to actually deal with this is to have a comprehensive immigration legislation.
 It is for Congress to do their jobs and to move forward,” she said.